 Since its inception in 1985, The Tuned Port Fuel Injection system has captured the imagination of performance enthusiasts.
-With its sleek low profile, high tech styling, powerful torque and unlimited hop up capability, it is no wonder, over thirty years later, it has remained one of the most popular swaps.
+With its sleek low profile, high tech styling, powerful torque and unlimited hop up capability, it is no wonder, over thirty-three years after it was first introduced, it can still be seen at the car shows.
+Its reliability is legendary.
 Although there are many books and articles written on technical aspects and basic swap information, there is very little in the way of what has been published in those "nickel and dime" details that could either make or break your enthusiasm in installing a TPI in a non-TPI vehicle.
 I hope the information here will help guide you in making your TPI swap a successful one.

 I developed this website in helping both the professional and novice alike in the ambitious endeavor of installing a Chevrolet V8 TPI (Tuned Port Injection) in their Camaro or other Chevrolet vehicle or even in another nameplate!

 I have included what you may expect when installing either a complete power train from a donor vehicle or a swap meet compilation.
 I hope in what I have included here will save you many hours, days or even weeks of frustration in trying to fabricate or locate parts that which will may be under your nose!